Kontsevich's star-product up to order 7 for affine Poisson brackets: where are the Riemann zeta values?

 All the produced values are identically equal to Ben Amar's theoretical prediction, provided that $B_1 = +1/2$ (which is the opposite of the current \textsf{SageMath} convention $-1/2$).

-\subsubsection{Acknowledgements}
+\subsection{Acknowledgements}

-The research of R.B.\ is supported by project~$5020$ at the Institute of Mathematics, Johannes Gutenberg\/--\/Uni\-ver\-si\-t\"at Mainz and by CRC-326 grant GAUS ``Geometry and Arithmetic of Uniformized Structures''.
+The authors thank the anonymous referees for important comments and criticisms.
+The research of R.B.\ was supported by project~$5020$ at the Institute of Mathematics, Johannes Gutenberg\/--\/Uni\-ver\-si\-t\"at Mainz\footnote{This paper is extracted in part from the Ph.D.\ dissertation of R.~Buring (\textit{summa cum laude}, 13~October 2022, JGU Mainz).
+RB thanks the dissertation committee for evaluating the thesis. } and by CRC-326 grant GAUS ``Geometry and Arithmetic of Uniformized Structures''.
 The travel of A. K.\ was partially supported by project 135110 at the Bernoulli Institute, University of Groningen.
-RB and AVK are grateful to the organizers of workshop ``Lie groupoids, Poisson geometry, and differentiable Stacks'' in Banff, Canada, 5--10 June, 2022.
+RB and AVK are grateful to the organizers of workshop ``Lie groupoids, Poisson geometry, and differentiable stacks'' in Banff, Canada, 5--10 June, 2022.
 RB and AVK are grateful to the organizers of \textsc{Group34} colloquium on group theoretical methods in Physics on 18--22 July 2022 in Strasbourg for a warm atmosphere during the meeting.
 RB thanks Erik Panzer for helpful discussions, for an invitation to the Isaac Newton Institute for Mathematical Sciences in Cambridge, and especially for the availability of \textsf{kontsevint} program for calculation of Kontsevich graph weights.
 RB thanks Marco Gualtieri and Henrique Bursztyn for discussions in Banff.
-This paper is extracted in part from the Ph.D. dissertation of R. Buring (October 2022, JGU Mainz).
-RB thanks the dissertation committee for evaluating this work.
+AVK thanks the organizers of international conference `Open Communications in Nonlinear Mathematical Physics' held during 23--29~June 2024 in Bad Ems, Germany.